MerginMaps/docs/src/manage/dashboard-maps/index.md

 ![Mergin Maps dashboard map](./dashboard-webmap.gif "Mergin Maps dashboard map")

 :::tip Usage details
-Maps can be used with *Team*, *Academia* and *Non-profit* <MainDomainNameLink id="pricing" desc="subscription plans"/>.
+Maps can be used with *Premium*, *Team*, *Academia* and *Non-profit* <MainDomainNameLink id="pricing" desc="subscription plans"/> as well as during the trial period.

 They are not available for *Individual* or *Professional* subscriptions, <CommunityPlatformName /> and <EnterprisePlatformName />.

-You can try this feature for free during the trial period.
 :::

-## Maps content
+## Webmaps content

-In the maps, you will see your survey layers or raster layers that are [packaged](../project/#packaging-qgis-project) with the project.
+On the webmaps, you will see your survey layers or raster layers that are [packaged](../project/#packaging-qgis-project) with the project.
 Other layers, such as online [background maps](../../gis/settingup_background_map/#background-maps) or PostgreSQL layers are not displayed.
 The extent of maps is defined by the [extent set in the QGIS project](../../gis/features/#project-extent).

-All maps in the <DashboardShortLink /> use [<MainPlatformName /> vector tile service](../../gis/settingup_background_map/#mergin-maps-vector-tile-service) as a background map.
+All maps on the <DashboardShortLink /> use [<MainPlatformName /> vector tile service](../../gis/settingup_background_map/#mergin-maps-vector-tile-service) as a background map.

 The content of the maps and of the **Layers** panel is refreshed after every synchronisation of the project.
 This means you should always see your current spatial data here.